xmonader/letsbuildacompiler-pretty/src/tutor10_introducingtiny.md

 parsing easy.

-So in the development  that  follows,  we'll  actually be doing a top-down development of BOTH the  language and its compiler.
+So in the development  that  follows,  we'll  actually be doing a top-down development of _both_ the  language and its compiler.
 The BNF description will grow along with the compiler.

 In this process, there will be a number of decisions to  be made,